 Background

-Managing authorities or intermediate bodies willing to use financial instruments as a tool for achieving the objectives of the programme may either undertake implementation tasks directly, or choose fund managers.
-In the latter case, they may choose entities dedicated to implementing financial instruments under Article 38(4)(a) of the CPR or bodies entrusted with financial instruments implementation tasks under Article 38(4)(b) of the CPR.
+Managing authorities willing to use financial instruments as a tool for achieving the objectives of the programme may either undertake implementation tasks directly, invest in the capital of a newly created or existing legal entity or entrust implementation tasks to other bodies.
+In the latter case, Article 38(4)(b) of the CPR provides for different possibilities for entrusting financial instruments implementation tasks.
+This note aims at providing clarifications about the possibilities of such an entrustment.

 Financial instruments may be implemented through a structure with or without a fund of funds.
-In case financial instruments are implemented through a structure including a fund of funds, two levels of bodies will be selected: the body implementing the fund of funds and bodies implementing the specific financial instruments product(s), i.e. financial intermediaries.
+In case financial instruments are implemented through a structure including a fund of funds, typically two levels of bodies will be selected: the body implementing the fund of funds and bodies implementing the specific financial instruments product(s), i.e. financial intermediaries (both being referred to below as bodies implementing financial instruments).
 The managing authority decides on the most appropriate implementing structure taking into consideration the findings of the ex-ante assessment required under Article 37(2) of the CPR.

 The CPR identifies several types of entities to whom tasks of implementation of financial instruments may be entrusted by managing authorities without specifying the procedures that need to be followed for such an entrustment.

-However, Article 37(1) of the CPR recalls the general principles that managing authorities must comply with, including when selecting bodies implementing financial instruments: they must comply with applicable law, in particular on State aid and public procurement and they are therefore responsible for ensuring, if necessary following consultation of national control authorities, that all applicable rules in relation to the selection of bodies implementing financial instruments are respected.
+However, Article 37(1) of the CPR recalls the general principles that managing authorities must comply with, including when selecting bodies implementing financial instruments: they must comply with applicable law, in particular on State aid and public procurement and they are therefore responsible for ensuring, if necessary after consultation of national authorities in charge of control of competition, that all applicable rules in relation to the selection of bodies implementing financial instruments are respected.
 According to Article 38(4) of the CPR, the bodies implementing financial instruments must ensure compliance with applicable law (inter alia, public procurement).
 Article 38(5) of the CPR echoing the principles of the Treaty on the Functioning of the European Union (TFEU), also states that the selection of financial intermediaries must be made on the basis of open, transparent, proportionate and non-discriminatory procedures, avoiding conflicts of interest.

-Furthermore, Article 7(1) and (2) of the CDR contain specific requirements applicable to the selection process of bodies implementing financial instruments, (with the exception of the EIB and the EIF), and Article 7(3) to the selection procedure of financial intermediaries by bodies implementing funds of funds (including by the EIB and the EIF).
+Furthermore, Article 7(1) and (2) of the CDR contains specific requirements applicable to the selection of bodies implementing financial instruments (with the exception of the EIB and the EIF) and Article 7(3) to the selection procedure of financial intermediaries by bodies implementing funds of funds (including the EIB and the EIF).

+The selection of bodies implementing financial instruments must not be confused with the selection of the financial instrument operation.

+The selection of the operation is done by the managing authority on the basis of the selection criteria defined by the monitoring committee.
+Unlike the selection of the body implementing the financial instrument, selection of the operation is not subject to public procurement rules and principles, nor is it subject to the respect of Article 7 of the CDR.

 Subject to a number of situations which fall outside public procurement rules and are explained below, services performed by bodies implementing financial instruments set up under the ESIF regulatory framework fall within the scope of public procurement rules and principles.
-Therefore, the selection of such entities (whether fund of funds managers or financial intermediaries) must comply with applicable law.
+Therefore, the selection of such entities (whether bodies implementing funds of funds or financial intermediaries) must comply with applicable law.